 An emerging trend is to launch marketing campaigns centered around the new feature.
-Crew: Unsplash and Invision: Studio is the best examples.
+Crew: Unsplash and Invision: Studio is the best example.

 In the past years, software developers debated over horizontal and vertical models.
 Some believe that neutral, operations-focused software (horizontal) is more sustainable.
 Others see more growth in the development of industry-specific, targeted software.

 Recently, SaaS developers understood that neither model is superior.
-In a move towards a do-it-all product, SaaS applications now enable integration of third-party apps and existing business solutions.
-The products are targeted—designed to meet clients needs across industries.
+In a move towards a do-it-all product, SaaS applications now enable the integration of third-party apps and existing business solutions.
+The products are targeted—designed to meet clients’ needs across industries.

 New Customer Acquisition is the highest priority for 86% of SaaS business owners.
 Startups spend almost all of their first-year revenue on acquiring new customers.